-Applying for the F-1 Student Visa When to Apply You must apply for your visa well in advance of your arrival, as it can in some instances take several weeks and occasionally longer, to obtain the F-1 student visa.
-Although the U.S. Department of State states [1] that F-1 student visas can be issued up to 365 days in advance of the program start date, OISS can only start the process to issue your immigration document after you accept your offer of admission and we receive your student record from your Yale school, which usually does not happen until March in most cases.
+Applying for the J-1 Student Visa When to Apply You must apply for your visa well in advance of your arrival, as it can in some instances take several weeks and occasionally longer, to obtain the J-1 student visa.
+Although J-1 and J-2 exchange visitors may be issued visas at any time before the beginning of their programs, OISS can only start the process to issue your immigration document after you accept your offer of admission and we receive your student record from your Yale school, which usually does not happen until March in most cases.
 Check the website of the consulate where you will apply for a visa for detailed instructions.
-Pre-Application Checklist Before you begin the visa application process, you must have the following documents: I-20 Form This will be sent to you in the mail from Yale after you have been admitted.
-Your I-20 is required when applying for an F-1 student visa at an American embassy or consulate and for entry into the United States.
-This I-20 has been produced by Student and Exchange Visitor Information System (SEVIS) and is an acknowledgement that your record is in the SEVIS system.
+Pre-Application Checklist Before you begin the visa application process, you must have the following documents: DS-2019 Form This will be sent to you in the mail from OISS after you have been admitted.
+Your original DS-2019 is required when applying for a J-1 student visa at an American embassy or consulate and for entry into the United States.
+This DS-2019 has been produced by Student and Exchange Visitor Information System (SEVIS) and is an acknowledgement that your record is in the SEVIS system.
 The form includes your SEVIS ID number, which is the number in the upper corner above the bar code, (usually starts with an N).
-Thoroughly review your I-20 to make sure all of the information is correct.
-Sign the form at the bottom of page 1.
-If you have any questions, please contact your OISS adviser [2].
-SEVIS Fee Receipt All new students coming in F-1 status must pay a one-time SEVIS fee prior to applying for your visa, and must submit the SEVIS fee receipt as part of their application.
-You can find instructions about paying the fee on this page [3].
-If you are renewing your F-1 visa it is recommended that you have proof of SEVIS fee payment, even though it does not have to be paid again.
-You can view and print the receipt by clicking "Check I-901 Status" at the top of this page [4].
-Additional I-20 Forms If you have family members traveling with you in F-2 status, Yale will mail an I-20 for their use.
-Each F-2 dependent should have their own I-20 form.
-Each F-2 dependent I-20 is issued their own SEVIS number but an additional SEVIS fee does not need to be paid for a dependent.
-The Application Process The first step in applying for a U.S. visa is the online application DS-160.
-Access the DS-160 application at the Consular Electronic Application Center website [5].
-Watch an overview [6] of the online application process.
+SEVIS Fee Receipt All new students coming in J-1 status must pay a one-time SEVIS fee prior to applying for your visa, and must submit the SEVIS fee receipt as part of their application.
+You can find instructions about paying the fee on this page [1].
+DS-2019 Forms for Spouse and Dependent Children Each J-2 dependent is issued an DS-2019 and has their own SEVIS ID.
+Additional SEVIS fees do not need to be paid for dependents.
+The Application Process 1.
+Complete the DS-160 The first step in applying for a U.S. visa is the online application DS-160.
+Access the DS-160 application at the Consular Electronic Application Center website [2].
+Watch an overview [3] of the online application process.

-Read Frequently Asked Questions about the DS-160 [7].
+Read Frequently Asked Questions about the DS-160 [4].
+There is a \$220 visa application processing fee.
 Tips for Filling Out Your DS-160 Below are suggested answers you are welcome to use when you fill out this form.
 Please be aware that you are ultimately responsible for the accuracy of information you provide in this form.
-U.S. Address or Point of Contact - Use your department contact person's contact information and department address - Or, use your OISS adviser's [2] contact info and OISS's address (421 Temple Street, New Haven, CT 06511) Address Where You Will Stay in the U.S.
+U.S. Address or Point of Contact - · Use your department contact person's contact information and department address - Or, use your OISS adviser's [5] contact info and OISS's address (421 Temple Street, New Haven, CT 06511) Address Where You Will Stay in the U.S.